-The Expected Level of Leverage for the Fund should amount to 300%.
-The Expected Level of Leverage is an estimate only and may be subject to higher leverage levels.
-The leverage calculation method used is the Sum of Notionals.
-It includes the notional exposure associated with financial derivative instruments but does not include the underlying investments of the Fund which make up 100% of total net assets.
+The Expected Level of Leverage is an estimated upper range and may be subject to higher leverage levels.
+It includes the notional exposure associated with financial derivative instruments but does not include the underlying investments of the Fund which make up 100% of total net assets

-Investment Manager(s) K2/D&S Management Co., L.L.C.
+K2/D&S Management Co., L.L.C.

 The Fund aims to achieve its investment objectives through the selection of various investment co-managers (the "Investment Co-Managers") by the Investment Manager (K2/D&S Management Co., L.L.C.).
-Generally, such Investment Co-Managers, each of which uses an alternative investment strategy to invest its portion, may not be affiliated with Franklin Templeton Investments.
+Generally, such Investment Co-Managers, each of which uses an alternative investment strategy to invest its portion, may not be affiliated with Franklin Templeton.
 The Investment Manager may also take part in managing the assets of the Fund in addition to selecting and allocating to Investment Co-Managers.
 The Fund's overall performance will be the result of the performance of the different strategies involved and the portion of the Fund's net assets assigned to such strategies.